Ugaritic: Nouns and adjectives

-Nouns

 Paradigm

 Nouns (substantives, adjectives, personal names) in their basic form (nominative singular) end in -u.
 Nominal forms are categorized according to their inflection into: cases (nominative, genitive, and accusative), state (absolute and construct), gender (masculine and feminine), and number (singular, dual, and plural).

 Here is the full paradigm for a masculine substantive (malku, “king”) and a feminine substantive (malkatu, “queen”).